Rise Up, Shepherd, and Follow

 "Rise Up, Shepherd, and Follow" is a song telling the story of Christmas morning, describing a "star in the East" that will lead to the birthplace of Jesus Christ.
 The title derives from a lyric repeated throughout the song.
-Depending on how the song is arranged and performed, it is known variously as a spiritual, hymn, carol, gospel song, or folk song.
+The song is best known as a black spiritual and, depending on how it is arranged and performed, has also been called a hymn, carol, gospel song, and folk song.

-"Rise Up, Shepherd" was first documented in a short story by Ruth McEnery Stuart in 1891, where she likely transcribed a song overheard from plantation laborers.
+"Rise Up, Shepherd" was first documented in a short story by Ruth McEnery Stuart in 1891, in which she likely transcribed a song overheard from plantation laborers.
 The song has since become a popular standard for spiritual and Christmas music, performed by numerous choirs and artists as wide-ranging as Odetta, Pete Seeger, Mary J. Blige, and the Muppets.